Claude Code MCP team conventions

 What belongs in an MCP connector review note?

-A Connector Review Note says what system is connected, what data can move, what permissions were reviewed, and what fallback exists if the connector fails.
-Make the note part of the change itself, not a comment after the fact, so reviewers check the boundary instead of the vibe.
+A connector review note answers four things: what system is connected, what data can move, what permissions were reviewed, and what fallback exists if the connector fails.
+Put the note inside the change itself, not in a follow-up comment, so the reviewer checks the actual boundary rather than the general feeling of the pull request.

 -